To learn more about the staff of NZ Māori Tourism, please read the profiles below. The contact details for each staff member can also be found here.

 At the end of 2019, Gail and her whānau decided to call time on their stay in the UK and returned to Aotearoa.
 The move allowed her daughter, Alexi, to stay settled for high school as well as getting them closer to their loved ones.

-Richard is a welcome addition to the NZMT waka and has assumed the role of Policy Advisor.
-The former public servant has recently returned from Suzhou, China, where he informally supported ‘Brand’ New Zealand in China and volunteered to tutor young learners and adults to learn basic English.
+Richard is a welcome addition to the NZMT waka and has assumed the role of Chief Advisor of Policy.
+The former public servant has served in Suzhou, China, where he informally supported ‘Brand’ New Zealand in China and volunteered to tutor young learners and adults to learn basic English.

 Richard’s early career started in the UK Civil Service, before packing up his life and relocating in Aotearoa.
 It was upon settling into his new home in Wellington that his career in the New Zealand government began.